Here’s Video Proof Isaiah Thomas “Busted Your Favorite PG’s Ass” Last Season

 The tweet of the night goes to Cleveland Cavs’ guard (Law & Order: SVU actor) Isaiah Thomas and his “People forget and act like I didn’t bust they favorite PG’s ass all last season LOL!” post.

 True!
-He did have some pretty exceptional “ass busting” performances against a bunch of the league’s best and most popular point guards last season.
+He did have some pretty exceptional “ass-busting” performances against a bunch of the league’s best and most popular point guards last season.
 He also got lit up by a few players, including Russell Westbrook, who had 45/11/11 in a win over the Celtics last December.
-I also remember my favorite point guard (that played on the Denver Nuggets…with a first name that starts with E), Emmanuel Mudiay, scoring a season-high 30 in a win against Thomas and the Celtics too.
+I also remember Emmanuel Mudiay scoring a season-high 30 in a win against Thomas and the Celtics.
 But, I remember way more games of Thomas “busting ass” then getting his ass busted.
 So, as we wait until he makes his return in (hopefully) January or February of 2018, let’s look back at some of his best performances from last season and the point guards he might be referring to.

 IT (52) – TYLER JOHNSON (19)